Klemek/gitblog-data/2019/07/22/index.md

 1. A word is starting with a letter and can contain letters, numbers and underscores, like built-in commands `WHILE`, `IF` or variable names `myAwesomeVar_12`.
 1. Spaces are meaningful expect between 2 words: we can shrink `A +` but not `IF A`.
 1. Some symbols are acting as separators like `(` or `+`.
-1. Numbers are digits and can have a floating point like `2.03`.
+1. Numbers are digits and can include a floating point like `2.03`.
 1. Some symbols must be merged together like `&&` or `>=`.
-1. Numbers and variables can have a leading leading sign like `-2` or `-varA`.*
+1. Numbers and variables can possess a leading leading sign like `-2` or `-varA`.*

 > \* The last one is special as we will handle this task here and it will only be used later in another function.